AliJH/household-expenses/README.md

 8. trim Notes
 9. split Notes on ' - ' and name the newly created column Details

-For the Budget table:

-We will need to create one record per budget item per week that it is effective.
+**For the Budget table** we will need to create one record per budget item per week that it is effective.
 To do this we'll first create one record per day that it is effective and then filter down to just Sundays.

 5. select *Add Column > Custom Column* and enter formula `{ Number.From([Effective From])..Number.From([Effective To]) }`, name it Date
 6. select the icon to the right of Effective Date and select *Expand to New Rows*